Tulip-Dev/tulip/doc/developer/plugin_development.rst

 Protected members
 -----------------

-Following is a list of all protected members, plainly similar to the one found in the *PropertyAlgorithm* class:
+Following is a list of all protected members, similar to the one found in the *PropertyAlgorithm* class:

 * *Graph * graph*:
   The graph passed as a parameter containing the data to visualize.